 The Temporary / American Place.
 In February 2023, we opened The Temporary by American Place, a temporary facility in Waukegan, Illinois, that we will operate while we design and construct the larger, permanent American Place facility.
-The Temporary currently includes approximately 940 slot machines, 48 table games, two restaurants, and a center bar.
-We expect to open a fine-dining restaurant and a sportsbook later this year.
-The permanent American Place facility is expected to include a world-class casino with a state-of-the-art sportsbook; a premium boutique hotel comprised of 20 luxurious villas; a 1,500-seat live entertainment venue; and various food and beverage outlets.
+The Temporary currently includes approximately 940 slot machines, 48 table games, two restaurants, a center bar and a sportsbook.
+We expect to open a fine-dining restaurant later this year.
+The permanent American Place facility is expected to include a world-class casino with a state-of-the-art sportsbook, a premium boutique hotel comprised of 20 luxurious villas, and various food and beverage outlets.
 To accommodate operations for The Temporary, as well as construction of the permanent American Place facility, we entered into a 99-year ground lease and purchase option with the City of Waukegan.
 For more information, see Note 3.